 VAR the star

 2018 – We lost an FA Cup Fourth Round tie 3-2 at Anfield to West Bromwich Albion, in a game with video technology at its heart.
-Jay Rodriguez bagged a brace either side of a Roberto Firmino goal, with all three goals scored inside the first quarter of an hour.
+Jay Rodriguez bagged two of his four goals past us to date either side of a Roberto Firmino goal, with all three goals scored inside the first quarter of an hour.
 The Baggies had a goal disallowed by VAR, before Firmino missed a penalty that was awarded by the same technology, the first time a referee in an English game had used a touchline monitor to make a final decision.
 Joël Matip scored an own goal in first-half stoppage time, with Mohamed Salah on target after the break.